andreaiacono/andreaiacono.github.io/tesi/thesis.md

 It is possible to apply genetic algorithms to neural networks in many different ways.
-Some aspects that can be evolved are weights in a network of fixed architecture, the network\'s architecture (that is, the number of units and their interconnections can change), and the learning rule used by the network.
-In this paragraph, two different examples will be given, the first of which uses a genetic algorithm to evolve the weights of a fixed network, while the second uses genetic algorithms to evolve a neural network\'s architecture.
+Some aspects that can be evolved are weights in a network of fixed architecture, the network's architecture (that is, the number of units and their interconnections can change), and the learning rule used by the network.
+In this paragraph, two different examples will be given, the first of which uses a genetic algorithm to evolve the weights of a fixed network, while the second uses genetic algorithms to evolve a neural network's architecture.

 David Montana and Lawrence Davis (1989) chose the first approach - evolution of weights in a fixed network.
 More precisely, they used the genetic algorithm instead of backpropagation to find a good set of weights for a predetermined set of connections.
-Various problems associated with the backpropagation algorithm (namely, the tendency to get stuck on local optima in weight space, or the lack of a \"teacher\" capable of supervising learning for certain tasks) often make the discovery of alternative schemes for weight determination desirable.
+Various problems associated with the backpropagation algorithm (namely, the tendency to get stuck on local optima in weight space, or the lack of a "teacher" capable of supervising learning for certain tasks) often make the discovery of alternative schemes for weight determination desirable.